JustAnotherDevv/Attendify_XRPL/README.md

 ⚫ Checking if it's possible to claim NFTs for particular event

-⚫ Requresting claim for NFT from particular event.
+⚫ Requesting claim for NFT from particular event.
 The new sell offer for NFT that has to be accepted by the user is returned

 ⚫ Event attendees lookup

 ⚫ NFT ownership verification

 ## ToDo
-⚫ Tests

 ⚫ Whitelist system